vikramlearning/blazorbootstrap/docs/docs/forms/currency-input.md

 ﻿---
-title: Blazor Currency Input Components
+title: Blazor Currency Input Component
 description: Use the Blazor Bootstrap `CurrencyInput` component to show the numbers in the user's locale format, including the currency symbol.
 image: https://i.imgur.com/mihpoXk.png